-- Dip in blood pressure
+- Decreased blood pressure

 Regular symptoms of a bee sting include:

-Please note that it is imperative to remove the bee stinger as soon as possible.
-Try doing this with the edge of a card or have someone with long, clean nails take it out.
-And once the stringer has been removed press or pinch the area to ensure that all the venom left behind from the stinger is out of your wound and the treatment you are about to apply can easily reach the afflicted area.
+Please note that it’s imperative to remove the stinger as soon as possible.
+Try doing this with the edge of a credit card or have someone with long, clean nails take it out.
+Once you’ve removed the stinger, clean the area to ensure that all the venom is out of your wound.
+This will also ensure that the treatment can easily reach the afflicted area.

-A simple yet effective way to treat a bee sting is to apply ice to the afflicted area.
-The ice will cool down the area allowing for any inflammation to go down and numbs the sting site to ensure that alleviation of pain.
-Also, as the ice melts it continues to wash out any venom that may have been left behind even after you have removed the stinger and attempted to get all of the venoms out of your wound.
+A simple, yet effective way to treat a bee sting is to apply ice to the afflicted area.
+The ice will cool the area, reducing any inflammation and numbing the sting site to ease the pain.
+As the ice melts, it will continue to wash your wound, removing any venom left behind.

 Apple Cider Vinegar